-Your group health benefit plan design allows you to have the ability to self-direct your care.
+This Policy is a Preferred Provider Organization (PPO) Policy.
+What does this mean for you?
+It means that you have the ability to self-direct your care.
 You have two levels of benefits.
-You can use Participating Providers, also called in-network providers for all Covered Services, as well as Non-Participating Providers, also called out-of-network providers, for most Covered Services.
+You can use Participating Providers, also called in-network providers, for all Covered Services, as well as Non-Participating Providers, also called out-of- network providers, for most Covered Services.
 If you obtain services from Participating Providers, you will receive the highest level of benefit coverage.
 If you obtain services from Non-Participating Providers, you will receive a lower level of benefit coverage.
 Your plan may have a tiered participating provider network design.
 Please refer to your Schedule of Benefits for more detailed information regarding the benefit levels and cost sharing responsibilities within your plan.

-Be sure to read this Certificate of Coverage to determine whether a service will be covered if you obtain it from a Non-Participating Provider.
+Be sure to read this Policy to determine whether a service will be covered if you obtain it from a Non-Participating Provider.
 Remember, if you use Non-Participating Providers, you may receive a lower level of benefit coverage and you may be billed by the Non-Participating Provider for the difference between the provider's charges and the allowed amount.
-This means that, because UPMC Health Plan does not contract with Non-Participating Providers, the provider can bill you for any amount over and above what UPMC Health Plan covers.
+This means that, because the Health Plan does not contract with Non-Participating Providers, the provider can bill you for any amount over and above what the Health Plan covers.